Korechika Anami: Wartime military career

 From August 1936, Anami served as Chief of the Military Administration Bureau of the War Ministry.
 He became Chief of the Personnel Bureau in March 1937 and was promoted to lieutenant general in March the following year.

 With the start of the Second Sino-Japanese War, Anami was given a combat command, as commanding officer of the 109th Division in China from November 1938.
 He was recalled to Japan in October 1939 to assume the role of Vice-Minister of War in the cabinet of Prime Minister Fumimaro Konoe.
 Anami belonged to the clique which supported the rise of Hideki Tojo to power in October 1941.

 However, in April 1941, Anami returned to China as Commander in Chief of the 11th Army, covering ongoing operations in central China.
+In later 1941 and early 1942 he led the unsuccessful Battle of Changsha.
 He was transferred to the Japanese Second Area Army in Manchukuo in July 1942.

 In May 1943, Anami was promoted to full general.
 As the war conditions in the Pacific deteriorated for the Japanese, the Second Area Army was reassigned to the Southern Theater from November 1943, where Anami directed operations in western New Guinea and Halmahera.

 Anami was recalled to Japan December 1944 and became Inspector General of Army Aviation and Chief of the Army Aeronautical Department and concurrently served on the Supreme War Council.
 In April 1945, he was appointed War Minister in the cabinet of Prime Minister Kantarō Suzuki.